Alan Dershowitz: Mearsheimer and Walt

 In March 2006, John Mearsheimer, professor of political science at the University of Chicago, and Stephen Walt, professor of international affairs at Harvard Kennedy School, co-wrote a paper titled "The Israel Lobby and U.S. Foreign Policy", published in The London Review of Books.
 Mearsheimer and Walt criticized what they called "the Israel lobby" for influencing U.S. foreign policy in the Middle East in a direction away from U.S. interests and toward Israel's.
 They referred to Dershowitz specifically as an "apologist" for the Israel lobby.
 In a March 2006 interview with The Harvard Crimson, Dershowitz called the article "one-sided" and its authors "liars" and "bigots".
 The next day, on MSNBC's Scarborough Country, he suggested the paper had been derived from multiple hate sites: "Every paragraph virtually is copied from a neo-Nazi Web site, from a radical Islamic Web site, from David Duke's Web site."
 Dershowitz subsequently wrote a report challenging the paper, arguing that it contained "three types of major errors: Quotations are wrenched out of context, important facts are misstated or omitted, and embarrassingly weak logic is employed."
 In a May 2006 letter in The London Review of Books, Mearsheimer and Walt denied that they had used any racist sources for their article, writing that Dershowitz had failed to offer any evidence to support his claim.

+Dershowitz wrote a paper opining that criticizing the Israel lobby promoted a charged debate about what constitutes antisemitic conspiracy theorizing.
+Early drafts of this were sent to Jeffrey Epstein; at the time, Dershowitz was Epstein's lawyer during the child sex trafficking case.